 Courses which examine special topics in sociology and will include on a regular basis, Labor History, Comparative Race & Ethnicity, and Conflict Resolution.

 This class is designed to move from theoretical understandings of "race," and racial identity as it operates in our everyday lives to larger, structural determinants of race with special attention to the unique position of Asian Americans in U.S. race relations.
 This course focuses on social relations, political identities and activism, immigration and labor experiences to explore the ways Asian Americans have contributed to our larger histories as Americans.
 Broken down into three sections, this class analyzes the position of Asian Americans in the following interconnected contexts: (a) Asian Americans in relation to dominant society, (b) Asian Americans in relation to other communities of color, and (c) pan-Asian relations.

-This course fulfills the DIV II distribution requirement and the U.S. Diversity graduation requirement.
+This course fulfills the Social Sciences (Division II) distribution requirement and the U.S. Diversity graduation requirement.
 Offered every year.

 234 Middle Eastern American Communities

 This interdisciplinary course considers the history of Middle Eastern American communities, and the related development of "Islamophobia."
 We survey the history of the diverse immigrant communities that trace their heritage to a vast region of the world, the variously defined "Middle East."
 In the 1990s, Islamophobia emerged as a controversial concept after decades of discussion around Orientalism and anti-Arab racism.
 Today, some see Islamophobia as a catch-all concept for discrediting necessary anti-terrorism measures like profiling, surveillance, and wiretaps.
 Others see Islamophobia as fitting into a pattern of racialized scapegoating, where people experience violence and discrimination.
 Topics for discussion include ethnic group and identity formation, the "war on terror," connections between domestic and international US policy, and civil rights advocacy.